Tropicaljittai/TA-L1AC/Week 7.md

 index = 0.0588 * L - 0.296 * S - 15.8

+where L is the average number of letters per 100 words in the text, and S is the average number of sentences per 100 words in the text.

 - One fish.
 Two fish.
 Red fish.
 Blue fish.
 (Before Grade 1)
 - Would you like them here or there?
 I would not like them here or there.
 I would not like them anywhere.
 (Grade 2)
 - Congratulations!
 Today is your day.
 You're off to Great Places!
 You're off and away!
 (Grade 3)